 3.1 ‘I am your wife’

-Miranda meets with Ferdinand, who Prospero has ordered to carry heavy logs as a.
+Miranda meets with Ferdinand, who Prospero has ordered to carry heavy logs as a test.
 The two reveal their feelings and propose to each other.
-Mindful of her duties to her father, Miranda leaves, promising to return soon.
+Mindful of her duties to her father, Miranda leaves Ferdinand, promising to return soon.
 Prospero, having observed their encounter unseen, is pleased that all is going according to plan.

 3.2 ‘By sorcery he got the isle’

-Caliban guides Stephano and Trinculo, explaining how Prospero usurped the island which used to belong to Caliban’s mother, a powerful.
-Caliban encourages his new masters to overthrow Prospero by burning his magic books and killing him.
+Caliban guides Stephano and Trinculo, explaining how Prospero usurped the island which used to belong to Caliban’s mother, a powerful sorceress.
+Caliban encourages his new masters to overthrow Prospero by burning his magic books and killing him as this would ensure.
 All of Prospero’s treasures, including Miranda, would be theirs.
 Ariel appears and uses magic to confuse the plotters, but Caliban soon convinces the two men to undertake his plot.
 The group prepares to make a move against Prospero.

 3.3 ‘Three men of sin’